Where do I start?

 Brothers remain in simple vows for a period of four years before making their solemn (perpetual) profession.
 Once in solemn vows clerical candidates continue to prepare for ordination to the diaconate and to the priesthood.

 Why do you have so many vocations?

-In recent years, the Province of St. Joseph has experienced a marked increase in vocations; after many years of a stable number of around thirty-five men in formation, the province currently has over 70 men in formation (the 2nd largest in the Order worldwide for a single province).
-Dramatic change always causes people to look for reasons for that change.
-Because a vocation is a mystery of the Holy Spirit’s work in the world, the question of the rise in vocations in the Province of St. Joseph admits no strongly definitive answer.
+In recent years, the Province of St. Joseph has experienced a marked increase in vocations; after many years of a stable number of around thirty-five men in formation, the province currently has over 70 men in formation.
+A vocation to the religious life and the priesthood is a sacred gift from God and a work of the Holy Spirit.

 Do Dominicans still celebrate the Dominican Rite Mass?